caiovictorpcb/caiovictorpcb/README.md

 # 👋 Hey, I'm Caio Victor

 I'm a **Software Engineer** passionate about building helpful, fast, and scalable applications.
-From data pipelines to interactive web apps and api's, I'm always looking for ways to improve the developer experience — both mine and others'.
+From data pipelines to interactive web apps and api's.

 ## 🛠️ Tech Stack